Mai0313/claude-code/README.md

 #### Option 1: Automatic GAISF Token Setup (Recommended)

-- Follow the guide to enter your MediaTek account and password
+- Follow the guide to enter your Employee ID (e.g., mtkxxxxx) and OA password
 - The system will automatically obtain and configure the GAISF Token

 ![GAISF Setup](images/setup_gaisf.png)